A Parent’s Guide to Sensory Toys for Kids with Sensory Processing Differences

 Key Takeaways for Parents

-- Start with observation to understand your child’s specific sensory profile
+- Observe to understand your child’s sensory profile

-- Combine familiar toys with new sensory elements for gentle exposure
+- Combine familiar items with new sensory elements

 Finding the Right Support